ruuda/blog/posts/automating-configuration-updates.md

 Editing a json file from a script is easy: deserialize, modify, serialize.
-But json is not configuration, it’s data.
+But json alone is not configuration, it’s data.
-For any serious configuration format, comments are not optional, and as soon as we add them, naive deserialization/serialization breaks.
+For any serious configuration format, comments are not optional, and as soon as we add them, naive deserialization and serialization breaks.
 How can we keep config files maintainable for humans, while enabling automation to update them?